A Brief History Of The 12 Inch Single And Its Impact On Pop Music

 Remix Culture Takes Off: From Prince to Michael Jackson

-By the early 1980s the 12‑inch had become the default vehicle for the remix.
-Artists recognized that a single could be more than a radio edit; it could be a laboratory for new ideas.
+By the early 1980s, the 12‑inch had become the default vehicle for the remix.
+Artists recognised that a single could be more than a radio edit; it could be a laboratory for new ideas.
 Prince’s “1999” (1982) and Michael Jackson’s “Billie Jean” (1983) both received 12‑inch treatment, each offering extended instrumental passages, altered arrangements, and new breakdowns that DJs could manipulate live.

 These releases cemented two powerful notions:

-1. The song was not a finished artifact — it could be deconstructed and rebuilt.
+1. The song was not a finished artefact — it could be deconstructed and rebuilt.

 2. The extended version was a commercial product, not just a club‑only curiosity.